 Step 4: Write Your Social Media Mission Statement

-Within your successful strategy, you also need a strong content plan.
+Within your successful strategy, you also need to create a strong content marketing plan.
 Think about the following questions:

 - What types of content will be published on social media?